This is a guest post by Tina Roth, a personal finance blogger.

 What do you think of the tips given here?
 Have you ever found any error in your credit report?
 How did you resolve this?
 Let us know by posting a comment below.

-Tina Roth is a personal finance blogger who loves to help people live a financial secure live.
-Her personal finance blog is all about helping people get the best tips to manage their money.
-While she is not writing, you can find her busy with her budget sheet.
+Tina Roth is a personal finance blogger who loves to help people live a financially secure live.
+Her personal finance blog, Pro Finance Blog, is all about helping people get the best tips to manage their money.
+When she is not writing, you can find her busy with her budget sheet.